carbon-language/carbon-lang/docs/design/expressions/as_expressions.md

 -   `bool` -> `iN` or `uN`. `false` converts to `0` and `true` converts to `1`.

-The following additional numeric conversions are supported by `unsafe_as`:
+The following additional numeric conversions are supported by `assume_as`:

 -   `iN` or `uN` -> `iM` or `uM`, for any `N` and `M`.
 It is a programming error if the source value cannot be represented in the destination type.